 Limitations of Non-Investment Consulting/Implementation Services.
 As indicated above, to the extent specifically requested by a client, the Registrant can provide consulting services regarding non-investment related matters, such as estate planning, tax planning, insurance, etc. Neither the Registrant, nor any of its representatives, serves as an attorney or accountant, and no portion of the Registrant's services should be construed as legal or accounting advice.
-To the extent requested by a client, the Registrant may recommend the services of other professionals for certain non-investment implementation purposes (i.e. attorneys, accountants, insurance, etc.), including the Registrant's insurance affiliate (See disclosure at Item 10.C.2).
+To the extent requested by a client, the Registrant may recommend the services of other professionals for certain non-investment implementation purposes (i.e., attorneys, accountants, insurance, etc.), including the Registrant's insurance affiliate (See disclosure at Item 10.C.2).
 If the client engages any recommended professional, and a dispute arises thereafter relative to such engagement, the client agrees to seek recourse exclusively from and against the engaged professional.
-At all times, the engaged licensed professional[s] (i.e. attorney, accountant, insurance agent, etc.), and not Registrant, shall be responsible for the quality and competency of the services provided.
+At all times, the engaged licensed professional[s] (i.e., attorney, accountant, insurance agent, etc.), and not Registrant, shall be responsible for the quality and competency of the services provided.
 Clients are responsible for promptly notifying the Registrant if there is ever any change in their financial situation or investment objectives so that the Registrant can review, and if necessary, revise its previous recommendations or services.

 Independent Managers.
 Registrant may allocate a portion of a client's investment assets among unaffiliated independent investment managers in accordance with the client's designated investment objectives.
 In such situations, the Independent Managers shall have day-to-day responsibility for the active discretionary management of the allocated assets.
 Registrant shall continue to render investment supervisory services to the client relative to the ongoing monitoring and review of account performance, asset allocation and client investment objectives.
 Factors which Registrant shall consider in recommending Independent Managers include the client's designated investment objectives, and the manager's management style, performance, reputation, financial strength, reporting, pricing, and research.
 Please Note: The investment management fee charged by any Independent Managers is separate from, and in addition to, Registrant's advisory fee as set forth in the fee schedule at Item 5 below.
+Sub-Advised Engagement.
+Registrant has engaged Parametric Portfolio Associates LLC ("Parametric") and Russell Investment Management, LLC ("Russell"), both unaffiliated SEC registered investment advisers, as sub-advisers to assist the Registrant with the management of certain client accounts.
+The client shall be responsible for the payment of Parametric's and/or Russell's fee, together with applicable custodial and transaction fees.
+ANY QUESTIONS: The Registrant's Chief Compliance Officer, Greg Bruce, remains available to address any questions regarding the sub-advisory role.